Leaks aren’t always obvious, but they can often waste water and increase water bills. Most leaks are easy to fix, while others may require a plumber.

 - Turn off all faucets, outlets and water-using appliances.

 - Note the gallon calculating sweep hand on the meter.
 It operates much like a second hand on a watch.
 After 30 minutes or more, take another look at the dial.
 If the hand or the number wheels have moved, you have a leak either inside or underground.
 Now, close the main shut-off valve.
 If the indicator stops, your leak is inside the building.
-Check toilets and faucets.
+Toilets are the most common leak culprit, so check your toilets and faucets to ensure you’re not wasting water.
 If the indicator continues to move when the shut-off valve is closed, you have an underground leak between the water meter and the shut-off valve, which needs to be repaired.
 Most meters have a small, red triangle or gear-shaped indicator that will show very small water flows.
 If that indicator is moving after you shut off the valve, you have a leak.

-If Denver Water discovers a leak on your service line, we will notify you about the leak and require that it be repaired before a specified deadline.
-Please help save water and keep your water bill down by promptly repairing all leaks.
+Please help save water and keep your water bill down by promptly repairing leaks.